How to Implement "A Design Sprint 3 Days Instead of 5"

-At that moment I was lucky to be reading “Sprint”, book by Jake Knapp.
-And believe or not that totally changed my design life 😉 Obviously, I knew about design thinking methodology before as well as about the benefits of workshops and other fancy design processes.
-But knowing is not always enough, especially when real life comes on a way with its challenges, lack of time and expertise.
+At that moment, I was lucky to be reading “Sprint,” a book by Jake Knapp.
+And believe it or not, that totally changed my design life ;) Obviously, I knew about design thinking methodology before as well as about the benefits of workshops and other fancy design processes.
+But knowing is not always enough, especially when real life comes on way with its challenges, lack of time, and expertise.

 What is a Design Sprint?